-Hunters who draw a special permit in GMU 437 are no longer restricted to hunting in Skagit Valley within the former Elk Area 4941 boundary.
-Though permitted hunters may access the entirety of GMU 437, most elk likely will be in the northern third of the GMU, with many in Skagit Valley on private property.
+Hunters who draw a special permit in GMU 437 will find the most elk in the northern third of the GMU, with many in Skagit Valley on private property.
 Therefore, securing access to private property in the valley and islands in the Skagit River can increase your chances of success in this GMU.

-Master Hunters and youth, senior, and disabled hunters who draw one of the 28 permit opportunities for antlerless elk should consider securing access to private lands within Skagit Valley, where opportunities are likely to be best.
-In 2022, 12 of 28 permit holders harvested a cow elk for a 43% success rate.
-All Special Permit holders for GMU 437 will be mailed a letter with tips regarding hunting on private land in Skagit Valley before the 2023 hunts.
+Youth, senior, and disabled hunters who draw one of the 15 permit opportunities for antierless elk should consider securing access to private lands within Skagit Valley, where opportunities are likely to be best.
+In 2023, nine of 15 permit holders harvested a cow elk for a 60% success rate.
+All special permit holders for GMU 437 will be mailed a letter with tips regarding hunting on private land in Skagit Valley before the 2024 hunts.

 General season harvest opportunities for any elk in GMU 407 (North Sound) in Skagit and Whatcom counties and bulls with a three-point minimum in GMU 448 (Stillaguamish) in Skagit (District 14) and Snohomish (District 13) counties exist on both private and state lands.
 However, elk densities in these two units are low, and hunting pressure may push elk into adjacent GMUs that remain closed to general harvest.
-In 2022, four cows and 16 bulls were reported harvested in GMU 407.
-No elk were reported harvested in GMU 448 during the 2022 season.
-Hunters seeking public land access opportunities for these general season elk hunts should visit the WDFW Hunt Regulations Web map for more information.
+In 2023, seven cows and 13 bulls were reported harvested in GMU 407.
+No elk were reported harvested in GMU 448 during the 2023 season.
+Hunters seeking public land access opportunities for these general season elk hunts should visit the WDFW Hunt Planner web map for more information.